annepizzi/Project2/README.md

 # Background
 We chose these data sets because the ability to join them will be straightforward given we have a primary key of zip code for the population density data table that can match the foreign key of zip code for the IRS tax return data.
+In addition, we contemplated what sort of analysis could be done based on the tables in this database and thought that interesting insights could be distilled relating to income, tax bracket, zip code, and the population density within a zip code.

 # Extract Process